-- E. Terminations: Programs shall develop termination procedures, including a written termination form and policies governing documentation of a juvenile's termination from the program.
-All programs shall: - 1.
-Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - 2.
-Complete a written termination within ten (10) business days for all juveniles terminated from the program and submit a copy to the parent(s)/legal guardian(s), Court Services, if applicable, placed in the juvenile's file and other referring entities as appropriate.
+- E. Terminations: Programs shall develop termination procedures, including a written termination form, and policies governing documentation of a juvenile's termination from the program. - 1.
 The termination form shall include: - a.
 Name of the sponsoring agency and program name; - b.
 Juvenile's name; - c.
 Activities, results and recommendations; - d.
 Last date of program contact; - e.
-Reason for termination which supports the reasons reported in NCALLIES; - Names of persons and agencies receiving notice of a juvenile's termination; and - g.
-Name of program staff person completing the documentation. - F. Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.
+Reason for termination which supports the reasons reported in NCALLIES; - f.
+Names of persons and agencies receiving notice of a juvenile's termination; and - g.
+Name of program staff person completing the documentation. - 2.
+At termination all programs shall: - a.
+Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - b.
+Complete a written termination within ten (10) business days for all juveniles terminated from the program and submit a copy to: - i.
+The parent(s)/legal guardian(s), - ii.
+Court Services, if applicable; - iii.
+The juvenile's file; and - iv.
+Other referring entities as appropriate. - F. Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.

-The program shall refer the juvenile for on-going support and aftercare to an appropriate community resource as needs are identified.
+A. The program shall refer the juvenile for on-going support and aftercare to an appropriate community resource as needs are identified.
 At a minimum, the program, juvenile, parent(s)/legal guardian(s), juvenile's Court Counselor, and/or other referring entity must be involved in the development and implementation of this plan prior to the termination of the juvenile from program services.